astral-sh/ruff/CONTRIBUTING.md

 `cargo insta review`.
 Accept the generated snapshot, then commit the snapshot file alongside the rest of your changes.

-Finally, to update the documentation, run `cargo dev generate-rules-table` from the repo root.
-To update the generated prefix map, run `cargo +nightly dev generate-check-code-prefix`.
-Both of these commands should be run whenever a new check is added to the codebase.
+Finally, regenerate the documentation and generated code with `cargo +nightly dev generate-all`.

 ### Example: Adding a new configuration option